MetaMask/test-snaps/packages/ethprovider/README.md

-# JSON-RPC Permissions Test Snap
+# ethereum-provider endowment Test Snap

-This Snap is used to test the JSON-RPC permission.
+This Snap is used to test the ethereum-provider endowment.